How to Fix SQL Server Database Fatal Error 823?

 ALTER DATABASE DB2 SET SINGLE_USER WITH ROLLBACK IMMEDIATE;

-If the problem persists, it may be a hardware problem, you may need to repair your hard disk.
-Contact with the IT members in charge of the hardware.
+Note: If the error persists, an issue with the hardware might have caused SQL error 823.
+In that case, you will need to repair your hard disk.
+Contact the IT members in charge of the hardware.
 Check also if there are fragmentation problems in the hard disk.

 If you have a Torn page error, you can use the CHECKSUM and the torn page detection to repair and verify the errors.

-This software will repair the .MDF file.
-You will need to stop the SQL Server Service first.
+This software will repair the .MDF/.NDF files of SQL Server database.
+Before using the software, make sure to stop the SQL Server Service first.
 It is recommended to stop the service using the SQL Server Management Studio (SSMS) or the SQL Server Configuration Manager.

-Once that the .MDF file is specified, press the Repair button:
+- Once the .MDF file is uploaded, press the Repair button.

-The SQL repair tool repairs the .MDF and .NDF files and, you will no longer see the SQL Server error 823.
+Once the software repairs the .MDF file, you will no longer see the SQL Server error 823.